uboslinux/ubos-docs/sphinx/releases/beta11/release-notes/index.rst

 * New features:

-  * The Marvell EspressoBIN is now a supported UBOS device.
+  * The Marvell ESPRESSObin is now a supported UBOS device.
 It features three Ethernet ports and a SATA connector.

   * `smartctld` is now running by default.
 It continues checking the health of your